raven-rwho/big_data_minds_2024_presentation/slides.md

 # Peter
 We need a Data Lake

-Our next actor in this story is entering the stage - let's call him Peter - yes that is really his name - and he got the task from his boss to build up a data lake infrastructure that allows the storage and work with vast amounts of data - and after speaking with Eliza, he realized that
+Peter got the task to build a data lake and the requirements are:
+- scale infinitly
+- native accessible for all personas (DS, Eng, SQL)
+- structured & unstructured
+- in the cloud

 <v-click>
 <div style="display: flex; justify-content: center; align-items: center;">